-In this section you'll find how to organize and produce gaphic designs in the repository.
-The graphic design work line is the perfect place to consolidate The CentOS Artwork SIG.
-If you are interested in producing graphic designs for The CentOS Project, this place is for you.
+This section describes the implementation of The CentOS Project Corporate Identity.
+This place is perfect to consolidate The CentOS Artwork SIG.
+If you are interested in producing art works for The CentOS Project, this place is for you.

-See Section 2.4 [Directories trunk Identity], page 15, for more information.
+See Section 2.4 [Directories trunk Identity], page 14, for more information.